Liam Mellows: Commemoration

 Mellows is commemorated by statues in Eyre Square in Galway, in the official name of the Irish Defence Forces army barracks at Renmore (Dún Úi Maoilíosa) and in the naming of Mellows Bridge in Dublin.
 He is also commemorated in the names of two GAA clubs (one in Galway, and Castletown Liam Mellows GAA in Wexford), and by Unidare RFC in Ballymun and their "Liam Mellows Perpetual Cup".
+He is referred to by name in the Dominic Behan rewritten version of the rebel song Take It Down from the Mast.

 Mellows is buried in Castletown cemetery, County Wexford, a few miles from Arklow.
 An annual commemoration ceremony is held at his grave site, in which a wreath is laid by a member of the Liam Mellows Commemoration committee.
-"Liam Mellows Avenue" in Arklow is named in his honour, as is "Liam Mellows Street" in Tuam, County Galway, Teagasc Rural Economy Research Centre "Mellows Campus", "Liam Mellows Park" in Renmore, Galway, Athenry, Galway and Wexford town, and Mellowes (sic) Road in Finglas, Dublin.
+"Liam Mellows Avenue" in Arklow is named in his honour, as is "Liam Mellows Street" in Tuam, County Galway, Teagasc Rural Economy Research Centre "Mellows Campus", "Liam Mellows Park" in Renmore, Galway, Liam Mellows Terrace in Bohermore, Galway, Athenry, Galway and Wexford town, and Mellowes (sic) Road in Finglas, Dublin.

 In 2016, Fianna Fáil leader Micheál Martin TD unveiled a new gravestone for Mellows.

 In December 2019, a memorial statue was unveiled in Finglas.